 While the market move disconnected from the economic trend, the US bond yields continued to rise, with the yield on the 2-year Treasury up 6 basis points, inches away from the 5% key psychological level.
 And the inversion between the 2-year and 10-year is close to the deepest level since the recession in the early 1980s, which was also caused by Fed’s aggressive rate hikes fighting inflation.

 Despite rising rates, the US dollar fell against most of the other G-10 currencies, suggesting markets are not convinced by the Fed higher for longer rate guidance.
 A notable trend is that the small-cap markets started to outperform after the US big banks passed the stress test last week, also indicating the Fed’s rate hike cycle may be near.

 In Asia, broad markets were higher amid better-than-expected China’s Caixin manufacturing PMI.
 RBA’s rate decision will be on close watch today.
 Futures are pointing to a lower open across Asian equity markets.
-The ASX 200 futures were down 0.01%, the Hang Seng Index futures fell 0.32%, and the Nikkei 225 slid 0.18%.
+The Straits Times Index is down 0.18%, the Hang Seng Index futures fell 0.32%, and the Nikkei 225 slid 0.18%.